Anthropology Department News

 We are now taking applications for membership in Lambda Alpha, the National Anthropology Honor Society!

-The deadline for applications is Friday, February 14 (happy Valentine's Day, anthropologists!).
+The deadline for applications is Friday, February 14th.
 Please see the department Lambda Alpha page for more information about this exciting opportunity.

 Tom Beaman has conducted many excavations in the Cape Fear region--come visit our first Identity and Humanity in Anthropology lecture in our new Trailer Home, and find out about archaeology in our own backyards!
 See the Identity and Humanity Lecture Series page for more details.

 Wondering where the Archaeology Lab is?
 What happened to the department coffee maker?
-Where your professors got to?
+Where did your professors go?
 Can't actually find the department at all?
 Come by the AAA and NST 2 trailers, in Lot T adjacent to McNeill Hall for an afternoon of food, drink, music, and Anthropology Trailer fun!

 On December 16-18, 2013 the Anthropology department moved from the Social and Behavioral Sciences Building to the Academic Affairs Annex and Natural Sciences Trailer 2!